Application Deadline is September 1, 2023.

 The Research Cultivation Grant (RCG) supports NCA’s mission to “foster professional success in research.”
 The specific goal of the RCG is to facilitate first-time grant-seeking for those without prior grant experience and/or those desiring to build a foundation for future grant pursuits.
 In this sense, RCG is a grant-seeding program with both short-term and long-term promise.
-RCG-funded projects will be those proposing innovative research (such as understudied domains, novel or creative methodologies), internationalization (focused on historically marginalized groups in non-U.S. contexts, for example), and/or engaged scholarship (such as research mobilized in non-academic contexts of pressing social, civic, and ethical concerns, or that translates communication theory into practice).
+Funded projects will have the potential to make significant contributions to the study and practices of communication.

 - Funding expenses must be directly related to the conduct of the research.
-Funding cannot be used for: conference travel or events, faculty salary, open access fees, computers and hardware for routine tasks like managing and tabulating data, writing or editing documents or manuscript preparation, construction and remodeling of facilities, subscriptions to journals.
+Funding cannot be used for: conference travel or events, faculty salary, computers and hardware for routine tasks like managing and tabulating data, writing or editing documents or manuscript preparation, construction and remodeling of facilities, subscriptions to journals.

 - NCA will pay up to 10 percent of indirect costs, but the total funding amount, including both direct and indirect costs, cannot exceed the $15,000 funding limit.

 - Funds are disbursed to identified university fiscal agents, not to individuals.

 - Undergraduate and graduate appointments must be on an hourly basis.

 Applications require the submission of a single document that includes three parts: A detailed description of the proposed project, a detailed budget, and a CV for each applicant.
 Applications that do not meet eligibility requirements or whose applications do not provide the following criteria will be rejected prior to review.